httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 list MUST be a Byte Sequence encoded as described in {{encoding}}.
 The order is the same as the ordering in TLS (such as described in {{Section 4.4.2 of TLS}}).

+Client-Cert-Chain MUST NOT appear unless Client-Cert is also present, and it does not itself include the end-entity certificate that is already present in Client-Cert.
+The root certificate MAY be omitted from Client-Cert-Chain, provided that the target origin server is known to possess the omitted trust anchor.

 The `Client-Cert-Chain` header field is only for use in HTTP requests and MUST NOT be used in HTTP responses.
 It MAY have a list of values or occur multiple times in a request.
 For header compression purposes, it might be advantageous